Welcome to the Causeway Technologies Limited privacy notice.

 Purpose of this privacy notice

-This privacy notice aims to give you information on how Causeway collects and processes your personal data including when you purchase products or services from us, through your use of this website, including any data you may provide through this website when you contact us via a web form, sign up to our newsletter or webinar, purchase a product or service or take part in a competition or if you apply to work with us.
+This privacy notice aims to give you information on how Causeway collects and processes your personal data including when you purchase products or services from us, through your use of this website and our products, including any data you may provide through this website when you contact us via a web form, sign up to our newsletter or webinar, purchase a product or service or take part in a competition or if you apply to work with us.

 This website is not intended for children and we do not knowingly collect data relating to children.